Mixing rates of the geometrical neutral Lorenz model: The stable foliation and the UNI condition

 Let $I=[-1,1]$ and $\fun{\fneu}{I}{I}$ be the one-dimensional Lorenz-like map obtained from the neutral geometrical model.
 We notice that $\{0\}$ is a nondegenerate\footnote{Nondegenerate here is meant for the derivative of the one-dimensional map $\fneu$ and shouldn't be confused with the degeneracy at the singularity $0$ concerning the eigenvalues being zero.} exceptional set for $\fneu$.
 From Theorem 4.3 in \cite{RobustExpDecay} we know that there are $\tilde{X}$ a neighbourhood of the singularity $0$, a countable partition $\tilde{\mathcal{Q}}$ of $\tilde{X}$ Lebesgue modulo zero into subintervals, a function $\fun{\tau}{\tilde{X}}{\Z^+}$ constant on partition elements and the induced map $\fun{\tilde{F}=\fneu^\tau}{\tilde{Q}}{\tilde{X}}$ which is a $\Cdiff{2}$ uniformly expanding diffeomorphism with bounded distortion for any $\tilde{Q}\in\tilde{\mathcal{Q}}$.

-The motivation behind taking the inducing scheme is that we aim to extend the Gibbs-Markov map $\tilde{F}$ to a two-dimensional Gibbs-Markov map $F$ and build the suspension flow $F^t$ over the map $F$ with roof function $R$ (see Equation \eqref{roof function suspension}).
+The motivation behind taking the inducing scheme is that we aim to extend the Gibbs-Markov map $\tilde{F}$ to a two-dimensional Gibbs- Markov map $F$ and build the suspension flow $F^t$ over the map $F$ with roof function $R$ (see Equation \eqref{roof function suspension}).
 This will allow us to use the results given in \cite{PolynomialDecayBalint} to deduce the decay of correlations for the suspension flow $F^t$ and ultimately for the geometrical neutral Lorenz flow $\on{N}^t$.
-Furthermore, we want to use the properties provided by the hyperbolic times and the bounded distortion of the map $\tilde{F}$, to provide the bound given by Proposition \ref{bound roof function neu case} for the roof function $R$, which will help us to prove the UNI condition for the geometrical neutral flow.
+Furthermore, we want to use the properties provided by the hyperbolic times and the bounded distortion of the map $\tilde{F}$, to obtain the bound stated in Proposition \ref{bound roof function neu case} for the roof function $R$, which will help us prove the UNI condition for the geometrical neutral flow.
+We make now some observations regarding the induced map $\tilde{F}$.